Boris Said: V8 Supercars

 Said was entered into round nine of the Australian V8 Supercar series, the L&H 500 at Phillip Island, Victoria, that took place on the weekend of 12–14 September 2008.
 He drove the No. 67 Supercheap Auto with Matt Neal.
-They finished the race in 19th.
+They finished the race in nineteenth.

 This deal also included racing at the 2008 Supercheap Auto Bathurst 1000 at Mount Panorama Circuit near Bathurst, New South Wales.
 This took place from the 9th to the 12th of October 2008 and was by far the largest event on the Australian touring car calendar.
 Said failed to finish the race after his teammate Matt Neal crashed the car.

-He returned to the category to drive alongside Steve Owen in the 2011 Armor All Gold Coast 600 with Paul Morris Motorsport, finishing in 18th on Saturday and seventh on Sunday.
+He returned to the category to drive alongside Steve Owen in the 2011 Armor All Gold Coast 600 with Paul Morris Motorsport, finishing in eighteenth on Saturday and seventh on Sunday.

 X Games

 Said has competed in the X Games twice.
 He was invited as an "at-large" rally car entry for the X Games XIII at the Home Depot Center in Los Angeles, on August 5, 2007.
 Said was joined by American rally car racing legend John Buffum as his co-driver.

 Said returned to the X Games at Austin in 2015, competing in the Stadium Super Trucks category.
 He finished fourth of five trucks in his heat race and was forced to contest the last-chance qualifier; he finished fourth in the LCQ and missed the final.